 - Communicate with the child in his/her primary language

 Note to coders: Code all words and multiple words, regardless of the language the child uses, including sign language.
-Therefore, the coder must be fluent in all languages that the child might communicate, including sign language.
+Therefore, the coder must be be able to speak and understand all languages that the child might use, including sign language.
 Refer to the ECI Scoring Definitions section for more about coding.

 Accommodations for Children with Physical and/or Sensory Impairments

 - Move toys closer to child

 - Position child in manner that allows best access

 - Introduce toys to the child allowing him/her to touch and manipulate